-Limited partner interests are inherently different from the capital stock of a corporation, although many of the business risks to which we are subject are similar to those that would be faced by a corporation engaged in a similar business.
-Before you invest in our securities, you should carefully consider those risk factors set forth below and those included in our Annual Report on Form 10-K for the year ended December 31, 2007 that are incorporated herein by reference, together with all of the other information included in this prospectus supplement, the accompanying base prospectus and the documents incorporated herein by reference in evaluating an investment in our common units.
+Before you make a decision to invest in the notes, you should read the risk factors discussed below.
+You should also read and consider the risks, uncertainties and factors that are discussed on page 3 of the accompanying base prospectus and in our Annual Report on Form 10-K for our fiscal year ended December 31, 2007 that is incorporated herein by reference, together with all the other information included in this prospectus supplement, the accompanying base prospectus and the documents incorporated herein by reference in evaluating an investment in our notes.